nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: Picture WebP ignores images with skip-lazy when it should not
 * fixed: image records not reset after image restore
 * fixed: several PHP warnings from bulk processes
+* fixed: paths for thumbs were broken on Windows
+* fixed: Easy IO adding images to srcset combined with broken WooCommerce gallery thumbnails causes oversized image sizes to be loaded

 = 7.9.1 =
 *Release Date - October 31*